adamgpgarcia/Employee-Scheduler/README.md

 ## WorkChat Screen

-    - This screen shows the open chat threads
+    - This screen shows a users open chat threads

     - Users can navigate to a open thread or start a new one